OctoPrint/plugins.octoprint.org/_plugins/cnc_gcodeviewer.md

     https://github.com/vector76/cnc_gcodeviewer/archive/main.zip

-\(Optional\) You may wish to disable the native Octoprint GCode Viewer, or else the UI will try to show both tabs, which may become confusing.
+Note: this plugin replaces the native Octoprint GCode Viewer within the UI.
+Disable this plugin to restore the default behavior.